renovatebot/renovate/docs/usage/config-presets.md

 }
 ```

-Here's an example of using presets to change Renovate's behavior.
+Here is an example of using presets to change Renovate's behavior.
-You're happy with the `config:recommended` preset, but want Renovate to create PRs when you're not at the office.
+You are happy with the `config:recommended` preset, but want Renovate to create PRs when you are not at the office.
 You look at our `schedule:` presets, and find the `schedule:nonOfficeHours` preset.
 You put `schedule:nonOfficeHours` in the `extends` array of your `renovate.json` file, like this: